We at Hostelgeeks are traveling full time and we had a look at a few companies out there.

 This is our honest and first-hand review of world nomads travel insurance.
 We cover important (and no-bs) details no-one else seems to care to share.

-After all, we want you to enjoy life AND stay safe while doing so.
+After all, we want you to enjoy life, your travels AND stay safe while doing so.

 We have used World Nomads on our travels around South East Asia, Europe and Middle East.